 A photo taken after Bethlehem’s win 1918 US Open Cup victory shows the team back in the navy blue jersey with white-trimmed V-neck (the photo is at the top of this article).
 The logo is again a large serifed capital “B” in white located on the left breast.

 In November 1918, Bethlehem defeated a picked Canadian team in Harrison, New Jersey, in an exhibition match to benefit the United War Work Fund.
 In the return match played on the campus of the University of Toronto at Varsity Field on December 1, Bethlehem won again.
 No photos have been found of the kit worn in Harrison.
 But in Toronto, the team wore a modified version of the 1918 U.S. Open Cup V-neck jersey with a large serifed capital “B” in white that featured a U.S. flag on the right breast.
 The jersey appears to be a lighter shade of blue than the 1918 U.S. Open Cup jersey.
-The phot also shows what appear to be long buttoned-up warm up sweaters with the same style of serifed capital “B” on the left.
-The color of the “B” is unclear, with one “B” appearing to be a lighter color than the two other “B” logos clearly visible in the photograph.
-Bethlehem goalkeeper Bill Duncan appears to be wearing the white jersey (possibly a white turtleneck sweater) worn for the team’s 1916 visit to St. Louis.
+The photo also shows what appear to be long buttoned-up warm up sweaters with the same style of serifed capital “B” on the left.
+The color of the “B” is unclear, with one “B” appearing to be a lighter color than two other “B” logos clearly visible in the photograph.
+Bethlehem goalkeeper Bill Duncan appears to be wearing the same white top (possibly a white turtleneck sweater) worn for the team’s 1916 visit to St. Louis.

 In the summer of 1919, the club embarked on a tour of Scandinavia, departing via ship from New York at the end of July.
 The following photo of the team training on board ship en route to Scandinavia shows a mixture of three jerseys.